byu-oit/UAPI-Specification/University API Specification.md

 ## 12.0 Errors

 Each resource and collection of resources in the JSON response body has a `metadata` property.
-The sub-properties `validation_response` and `validation_information` are intended to convey to the consumer information about the state of the resource or resource collection.
+The sub-properties `validation_response` and `validation_information` are used to convey to the consumer information about the state of the resource or resource collection.

 ### 12.1 HTTP Status Codes